-Operating just about any type of capacitor below its maximum rated voltage ensures a longer operating life.
-Such components’ performance will degrade in response to the application of voltages approaching their rated limit and exposure to high temperatures.
-By choosing to limit the applied voltage, such effects can be reduced.
+Operating just about any capacitor below its maximum rated voltage ensures a longer operating life.
+A capacitor's performance will degrade in response to the application of voltages approaching their rated limit and exposure to high temperatures.
+By choosing to limit the applied voltage, those degradation effects can be reduced.

 An important consideration that needs to be considered is that a ceramic capacitor’s capacitance value will be reduced as the voltage across the component approaches the maximum ceramic capacitor voltage rating.
 In some components, this reduction can significantly affect the operation of the circuit.
 This effect is strongly influenced by the physical size of the component.
 A 1206 SMD ceramic capacitor will lose rated capacitance much more slowly than a 0603 SMD ceramic capacitor of the same rated values.
 This effect is also more prominent in components with a high dielectric constant, such as devices with Class II-type dielectric characteristics (for example, B/X5R and R/X7R).
 This effect can be problematic when a DC bias voltage exists across ceramic capacitors in signal processing circuits.